Navigating the college search from the comfort of your living room is not the easiest thing to do.

 Virtual tour tips

-In today’s increasingly crowded world of virtual tours, there are a number of ways to explore a campus.
+In today’s increasingly popular world of virtual tours, there are a number of ways to explore a campus.
 However, the only true way to get a feel for a college without actually there is to take it from the people who have expertise and enthusiasm about the subject.

 With that in mind, be wary of third-party virtual tours with little to no affiliation with a university campus.
 Whether you’re looking for specific information on an academic building, admissions requirements, or the history behind CSU’s famous Oval, the best way to find what you need is to go straight to the source.